realodix/awesome-flarum/README.md

 * [Flagrow Bazaar](https://github.com/flagrow/bazaar) - The marketplace extension that allows you to add and remove extensions without composer or a terminal.
 * [Flagrow Linguist](https://github.com/flagrow/linguist) - Customize translations with ease.
 * [Flagrow Mason](https://github.com/flagrow/mason) - The discussion custom fields builder.
-* [Flagrow User Directory](https://github.com/flagrow/user-directory) - Generates a new url /users that provides a list of users, with the ability to sort.
+* [Flagrow User Directory](https://github.com/flagrow/user-directory) - Generates a new URL / users that provides a list of users, with the ability to sort.
 You can search through the users from the global search input field, a new item shows up "Search all users for ..".
 * [Keyboard Shortcuts](https://github.com/oaklinq/flarum-ext-keyboard-shortcuts) - Adds keyboard shortcuts.
 * [List Users](https://github.com/velcis/user-list) - List registered users in admin panel.
 * [Money](https://github.com/AntoineFr/flarum-ext-money) - Give money to your users for different actions.